Nagold: History

 During the Thirty Years' War (1618–1647), the Burg Hohennagold (castle) was destroyed.

 Parts of Nagold were destroyed in devastating fires in 1825, 1850, 1887, and 1893.
 Marktstrasse is one of the few streets in Nagold to have escaped destruction in the fires.
 A large of portion of the architecture on this street dates to the 18th century, and includes the three-story Rathaus (1756–1758), the Stadtbrunnen (city fountain), the Schmidsche Apotheke with rich ornamentation, and numerous Fachwerk (timbered) houses from the 17th century.
 Other architectural treasures are scattered through the city.
 Among these are the Alte Schule (old school, 1706) and the Alte Vogtei with Celtic origins.
 The hotel "Alte Post" (1699) served as a stop on the old mail line between Stuttgart and Strasbourg.
 The Oberamtei (from 14th century) is located on Oberamteistrasse, and was the location of the high court (Oberamt) from 1812 until 1938.

 As early as 1924, Nagold was a NSDAP (Nazi) base of support.
 According to voting statistics, 19.4% of the population voted NSDAP in May 1924.
 Comparatively, the NSDAP captured just 6.5% of the vote nationwide, and a mere 4.1% in Baden and Württemberg during the same election.

+Nagold was designated as a "large district town" (Große Kreisstadt) in 1981.
+During this time, the town was embarking on a redevelopment of its outdated urban neighborhoods and commercial zones in the valleys of Nagold and Waldach.
+Many existing structures, hastily rebuilt after past fires, were being replaced with new buildings because they were often beyond repair.
+However, some of the older buildings that were considered valuable were being restored with help from both the city and state grants.

 The Reunification of Germany in 1989 brought new hopes for the future of Germany and Nagold, but was quickly followed by the worst recession in post-war history.
 Home construction, attraction of industry, and improvement of infrastructure have been difficult problems for Nagold.
 A city policy of construction, combined with improvement of the old city center, are cornerstones of the city planning.
 In 1992, the city's open-air swimming pool was amended with an indoor pool, and in 1996 a new cultural center named "Kubus" was built in the city center.

+With the completion of the city center bypass in 2003, the redevelopment of the city center began under the guiding principle of a “renaissance of centrality”.
+In 2008, the development of permanent infrastructure for "the State Garden Show" (die Landesgartenschau) commenced.
+This initiative significantly contributed to the urban redevelopment of the city, particularly post-2012, as it played a crucial role in shaping the urban landscape and enhancing public green spaces.